 In America, it is commonly accepted that the first gathering arranged for thanking God for a bountiful harvest goes back at least to 1621 A.D.
 In this year, settlers residing in the Plymouth colony (in modern day Massachusetts) initiated a three-day celebration to thank the Eternal for their first harvest in the New World.
 All fifty-three surviving Pilgrims (out of 100 that landed in 1620) and ninety Native Americans took part in the event.

 In October 1789, during his first year of office, President George Washington issued a special proclamation.
 It declared "a day of public thanksgiving and prayer to be observed by acknowledging with grateful hearts the many signal favors of Almighty God . . ."
 His proclamation declared it was the duty of ALL people to remember the Eternal's active role in their lives and to thank the "great Lord and Ruler of Nations."

 The Thanksgiving holiday is based on a few simple truths.
 These are that God exists, he is actively involved in what happens on earth, and that it is he, and no one else, who can fulfill all our needs.
 Thanking him, therefore, on a regular basis not only makes sense but also is the right thing to do.
-Unfortunately, America as a whole has chosen to forget her Maker and the originator of all her blessings.
-Unless we repent of this sin and our self-centered ways, we risk being forgotten by him.
+Unfortunately, America as a whole has chosen to forget her Maker.
+Unless this sin is repented of, the United States may soon find itself forgotten by him.